-- People with epilepsy are protected under the Equality Act 2010, a law that aims to protect people against different types of discrimination. - Up to 10% of people worldwide will have a one-off seizure at some point in their life (although this does not necessarily mean they have epilepsy). - Around 79 people are diagnosed with epilepsy every day in the UK. - There are over 600,000 people in the UK who have epilepsy about one in every 100 people. - There are around 50 million people with epilepsy in the world. - Up to 5% of people with epilepsy are affected by flashing lights (called photosensitive epilepsy), so most people with epilepsy do not have seizures triggered by flashing lights.
+- St Valentine is the patron saint of people with epilepsy. - People with epilepsy are protected under the Equality Act 2010, a law that aims to protect people against different types of discrimination. - Up to 10% of people worldwide will have a one-off seizure at some point in their life (although this does not necessarily mean they have epilepsy). - Around 79 people are diagnosed with epilepsy every day in the UK. - There are over 600,000 people in the UK who have epilepsy - about one in every 100 people. - There are around 50 million people with epilepsy in the world. - Around 3% of people with epilepsy are affected by flashing lights (called photosensitive epilepsy), so most people with epilepsy do not have seizures triggered by flashing lights.